dapr/community/community-manager-onboarding-2.md

 ## Community Manager Onboarding (for community managers)

-This document contains information about the tools that are used by the Dapr community managers.
+This document contains information about the tools and processes that are used by the Dapr community managers.

+Community managers are encouraged to update this file to improve the onboarding process.

 ### 1Password